tableau/embedding-playbook/pages/02_auth_and_sso.md

 ### Add the JWT to the Tableau viz component

-Whether you are configuring your embedded web application to use EAS for Tableau Server, or as a connected app on Tableau Online or Tableau Server, you need to explicitly pass the JWT that is generated by the EAS or by your web server to the `<tableauViz>` web component.
+Whether you are configuring your embedded web application to use EAS for Tableau Server, or as a connected app on Tableau Cloud or Tableau Server, you need to explicitly pass the JWT that is generated by the EAS or by your web server to the `<tableauViz>` web component.
 You do this using the `token` attribute.

 For example, if you programmatically build the JWT for each user and assign it to a variable `JWT`, you might use a template literal to reference the JWT on your HTML page.